 __init__.py: __all__ = ["bar"]

-In this exercise, you will need to print an alphabetically sorted list of all functions in the
+In this exercise, print an alphabetically sorted list of all the functions in the

 import re # Your code goes here find_members = for member in dir(re): if "find" in member: find_members.append(member) print(sorted(find_members))